Devbridge Releases a New Book: The Secret Source

 From creating automated shift assignments for doctors and nurses during the pandemic to increasing lane throughput for logistics companies, Devbridge products produce greater efficiencies to impact client outcomes.

-The Secret Source is a recipe created by five friends who grew a company from a tiny basement office to international success.
-Devbridge created jobs for 500+ employees with offices in London, Chicago, Toronto, Warsaw, Kaunas Vilnius, Lithuania.
+The Secret Source is a recipe created by five friends who grew a company from a tiny basement office to multinational success valued at over $50 million.
+Devbridge created jobs for 500+ employees with offices in Chicago, Toronto, London, Warsaw, Kaunas Vilnius, Lithuania.

 "This book is invaluable for C-Suite executives and product managers who recognize the need to start a change process, adopt a product-centric mindset, and create a competitive advantage," says Adomavicius.